FOR THE DEVELOPMENT OF JINR

 Particle Physics and High-Energy Heavy-Ion Physics

-In line with the JINR Road Map, the following main trends of research in the field of lowenergy nuclear physics will be preserved and further developed in 2010–2016: synthesis and study of the physical and chemical properties of superheavy elements using heavy ions, basic research with neutrons, and applied investigations.
-Referring to the JINR Road Map, the scientific research in the field of modern elementary particle physics and high-energy heavy-ion physics can be classified into four interrelated directions – the energy-increasing accelerator direction (the Energy Frontier), the intensityincreasing accelerator direction (the Intensity Frontier), the accuracy-increasing non-accelerator direction (the Accuracy Frontier), and the particle astrophysics direction (the Cosmic Frontier).
-In view of these general directions, within the framework of the new seven-year plan JINR will focus on the following main themes:
+Scientific research in the field of elementary particle physics and high-energy heavy-ion physics can be classified into four interrelated directions – the energy-increasing accelerator direction (the Energy Frontier), the intensity-increasing accelerator direction (the Intensity Frontier), the accuracy-increasing non-accelerator direction (the Accuracy Frontier), and the particle astrophysics direction (the Cosmic Frontier).
+In view of these general directions, within the framework of the new Seven-year plan, JINR will focus on the following main topics:

-- Particle physics research, including neutrino physics and rare phenomena studies (covering the Energy, Intensity, Accuracy, and Cosmic Frontiers), aimed at extending the Standard Model and discovering new fundamental laws of Nature.
+- Particle physics research, including particle spectroscopy, spin physics, neutrino physics and rare phenomena studies (covering the Energy, Intensity, Accuracy, and Cosmic Frontiers), aimed at extending the Standard Model and discovering new fundamental laws of Nature.

 - High-energy heavy-ion physics research (Energy and Intensity Frontiers) aimed at establishing unique properties of hadronic matter under conditions of phase transitions between quark and hadronic states of matter.

-The unique opportunities of the JINR heavy-ion accelerators and experimental set-ups have lead to creation of wide international collaborations with research centres of the JINR Member States and with laboratories in other countries oriented on carrying out experiments in Dubna.
+The unique opportunities of JINR’s heavy-ion accelerators and experimental research instruments have led to the establishment of broad international collaborations with research centres of the JINR Member States and other countries.

 Condensed Matter Physics